alexbandada11-svg/DSAMidterm/DSAMidterms.md

 5. Open the command prompt by typing "cmd".
 6. Open visual studio code by typing "code ." (*Make sure that VSCode is already downloaded and installed in your device*).
 7. Go to terminal and switch to command prompt.
-8. Turn on Autosave and Download the "Convetional Commits" Extension.
+8. Turn on Autosave and Download the "Conventional Commits" Extension.
 9. Create a new file "helloWorld.html" (*The file should also appear in the folder that is previously created*).
 10. Create an account in https://github.com and use this account in Git.
-11. Create a public respository in GitHub.
+11. Create a public repository in GitHub.
 12. Copy the following from codemy and type it in Git Bash:

   git config --global user.name "Your Name"